BinaryMan32/adventofcode-rust-2024/src/bin/day24/README.md

 x05 AND y05 -> z00
 ```

 However, in this example, two pairs of gates have had their output wires swapped, causing the system to produce wrong answers.
-The first pair of gates with swapped outputs is x00 AND y00 -> z05 and x05 AND y05 -> z00; the second pair of gates is x01 AND y01 -> z02 and x02 AND y02 -> z01.
-Correcting these two swaps results in this system that works as intended for any set of initial values on wires that start with x or y:
+The first pair of gates with swapped outputs is `x00 AND y00 -> z05` and `x05 AND y05 -> z00`; the second pair of gates is `x01 AND y01 -> z02` and `x02 AND y02 -> z01`.
+Correcting these two swaps results in this system that works as intended for any set of initial values on wires that start with `x` or `y`:

 ```
 x00 AND y00 -> z00